 5. Words of affirmation

-Among the five languages, my strongest is “Acts of Service”.
+Among the five languages, my strongest is “Acts of Service.”

 When Tommy cooks or cleans, I hear “I love you”, “You matter to me”, “You are important and precious”, “I will do anything for you”.

-How we tend to give others what we want instead of taking time to learn them and give them what they really want.
+About love and relationships and how tend to give others what we want instead of taking time to learn them and give them what they really want.

 But being a student of another, studying what they need so you can give it to them, calls for patience and a serious dose of “humble”.